ObelusFamily/Anythink-Market-kt1dg/backend/README.md

 ## Getting started

-To start the app use: `./start.sh` from the backend directory.
+To start the app use:
+create a .env file in /backend folder and put your MONGODB_URI = <mongodb url> there `./start.sh` from the backend directory.

 Make sure your DB is up and running.